Order: Passeriformes Family: Regulidae Status: Breeding in Madeira

 This is a bird that never stands still, always jumping or flying from one branch to another in the tree's canopy or bush foliage.

-The Madeira Firecrest is found all around the island of Madeira but not on any other island of the archipelago.
+The Madeira Firecrest is found all around the island of Madeira, above 400 meters of altitude, but not on any other island of the archipelago.

 It is normally observed at mid-altitude areas with Heather Erica arborea and Erica scoparia or gardens with conifers and lower bushes.
-The low and mid-altitude Laurel Forest is also a good hotspot for it and, in the winter, sometimes the Madeira Firecrest is seen on bushes by the coast.
+The low and mid-altitude Laurel Forest is also a good spot for it and, in the winter, sometimes the Madeira Firecrest is seen on bushes by the north coast.

 Wingspan: 13 - 16 cm (Hume, 2002)